rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 # cuIO: file reading and writing

-cuIO is a component of libcudf that provides GPU-accelerated reading and writing of data file formats commonly used in data analytics, including CSV, Parquet, ORC, and Avro.
+cuIO is a component of libcudf that provides GPU-accelerated reading and writing of data file formats commonly used in data analytics, including CSV, Parquet, ORC, Avro, and JSON_Lines.

 // TODO: add more detail and move to a separate file.